Verbally closed virtually free subgroups: Examples

 {\bf The subgroup $H$ is virtually free.} This condition may not be omitted.
 Indeed, it is known that the free Burnside group $B(m,n)$ of rank $m\ge2$ and odd exponent $n\ge665$ is infinite while all its abelian subgroups are finite (see, e.g, Theorems 1.5 and 3.3 in \cite{[Adjan]}).
 Put $G=Q_8\mathop\times\limits_C Q_8\times B(2,2017)$ and let $H$ be the product of the second and third factors.
 Similarly to the above example, we see that $H$ is verbally closed but not a retract.

 {\bf The group $G$ is finitely generated over $H$ in assertion 2).} The following example shows that this condition may not be omitted.
+Take the subgroup $H=\gp{1,1,\dots)}$ in the Cartesian (=unrestricted) sum $\Z_2\oplus\Z_3\oplus\Z_5\oplus\dots$ of the prime-order cyclic groups.
+Clearly, $H$ is verbally closed (in abelian groups, verbally closed subgroups are the same thing as algebraically closed subgroup, and the same as serving (pure) subgroups).
+On the other hand, $H$ is not a direct summand in $G$ (i.e. $H$ is not a retract).
+Indeed, if $G=H\oplus D$, then the torsion subgroup $T(G)$ of $G$ (the direct (=restricted) sum of $\Z_p$) must lie in $D$; but then \iso\simeq $H\iso\Z$ is a direct summand in $G\iso H\oplus\bigl(D/T(G)\bigr)$, which is impossible as $G/T(G)$ is a divisible group. \footnote{ The journal version of the paper contains an error in this example.
+The authors thank Mikhail Mikheenko for pointing this out in 2023. }

 Take the subgroup $H=\gp1$ of integers in the additive group $G$ of $p$-adic integers.
 Clearly, $H$ is verbally closed (in abelian groups verbally closed subgroups are the same thing as algebraically closed subgroup, and the same as serving (pure) subgroups).
 On the other hand, $G$ admits no nontrivial decompositions into a direct sum (see, e.g., \cite{[Kur67]}), hence, $H$ is not a retract.